Persecute and prosecute are easily confused words.

 The following story uses both words correctly:

 Priscilla wanted to create a hate crime law in her state; it didn’t currently have one.
-While harassment and assault were illegal in her state, but their motivations behind these crimes often went unexamined.
+While harassment and assault were illegal in her state, but the motivations behind these crimes often went unexamined.
 The state didn’t prosecute perpetrators as harshly when it was assumed the crime was random, not premeditated.